Home

 The 8 species in the genus Aphrissa are neotropical in distribution.

-On the upperside the male of statira is deep yellow at the base of the wings, with the outer third of both wings a very much paler greenish yellow.
-The female is a unicolorous lemon yellow, with a black spot in the fw discal cell, black wing margins and black apex.
+On the upperside the male of statira is deep yellow at the base of the wings, with the outer third of both wings being a much paler greenish yellow.
+The female is a unicolorous lemon yellow, with a black spot in the fw discal cell, black wing margins and a black apex.
+The underside of the wings in both sexes has a lustrous appearance.

-The closely related species A. boisduvalii often shares it's habitats with statira, but can be distinguished by it's much paler colouration in both sexes.
+Another Aphrissa species - boisduvalii, often shares it's habitats with statira but can be distinguished by it's much paler colouration in both sexes.

-Aphrissa statira is by far the commonest and most widely distributed species, found from Florida to Bolivia.
+Aphrissa statira is by far the most widely distributed and abundant species.
+It is found from Florida to Bolivia.

 Habitats